pepawel/page-load-type/README.md

   }
 }
 ```

-The `prefetched` key is a boolean you can use to tell the library if the currently loaded page was prefetched or not.
-If specified, the `getPageLoadType()` will be able to differentiate between `document_prefetch` and `browser_cache`.
-If not specified, it will return one value: `document_prefetch/browser_cache` for those cases.

-From my understanding, setting the `prefetched` key to the correct value requires server-side implementation.
-The server has to examine the request headers, look for those related to prefetching, and let the browser know,
-for example by embedding it in the HTML.
-The frontend code could then retrieve the value from HTML and set
-the `prefetched` key accordingly.

-You can use a Cloudflare worker to achieve this, because the worker can read request headers and modify HTML.
-It may be the only option if you use Cloudflare to cache your HTML pages.

 The `sxgStatusConfig` key allows you to use a customized [SXG Status](https://github.com/pepawel/sxg-status) worker,
 if needed for some reason.